NY 28 North Sign NY Route 28: Central Adirondack Trail

 From the Adirondack Northway, I-87 to the New York State Thruway, I-90

-NY 28 North Sign
+NY 28 South Sign

 Raquette Lake & Great Camp Sagamore